-To find out if you qualify for an income-driven repayment plan plan, including REPAYE, you need to begin with an application.
-You can submit your application via mail or on the Federal Student Aid website.
-Alternatively, you can contact your loan servicer directly to ask about your options.
-If you already participate in a different income-driven repayment plan and want to switch to REPAYE, you’ll need to visit the same website to apply.
+To find out if you qualify for an income-driven repayment plan like REPAYE, you can apply on the Federal Student Aid (FSA) website.
+You can also contact your loan servicer directly and ask about your options.
+If you already participate in a different income-driven repayment plan and want to switch to REPAYE, you’ll need to visit the same FSA website to apply.

-In general, the application process takes around 10 minutes to complete online.
+The application process takes around 10 minutes to complete.
 Have the following information handy to make the process as smooth as possible:

-- Your FSA ID (the username and password that serves as your legal signature and lets you access Federal Student Aid’s online portals).
+- Your FSA ID (the username and password that serves as your legal signature and lets you access the FSA online portal).